-The expression for the approximate bias that we derive can be used to bias correct LP estimators.
-In Monte Carlo simulations, on average our bias-corrected estimators are markedly closer to the true values of the impulse responses.2 We discuss the tradeoff that researchers face between reducing bias and potentially increasing the mean squared error (MSE) of the estimator.
+The expression for the approximate bias that we derive can be used to correct for bias in LP estimators.
+In our Monte Carlo simulations, our bias-corrected estimators are on average markedly closer to the true values of the impulse responses.2 We discuss the tradeoff that researchers face between reducing bias and potentially increasing the mean squared error (MSE) of the estimator.
 We note that the bias correction does not uniformly increase or decrease MSE in our Monte Carlo simulations.

-We extend our analysis to settings using panel data and show that-when using fixed effects the bias we document persists.
+We extend our analysis to settings using panel data and show that-when using fixed effects-the bias we document persists.
 We derive formulas to approximate the bias, which could be used to bias-correct LP estimators.
 We show that increasing the number of entities in the panel will not eliminate the bias.